ConnorFriday-code/Pharos-Computers/README.md

 <h4>Index welcome</h4>

--Image of shop owner helps create a sense of trust, a face to put the shop/brand to
+-The image of the shop owner helps create a sense of trust, a face to put the shop/brand to

 -Welcome text gets straight to the point in explaining what the store is and where they can provide services.